 This guide will assist you with Sign Language Interpreter research and help you find DVDs, books, articles, and databases related to this topic.
-Deaf-related resources tend to be in the HV2300-HV2600 area for books (4th floor), bound journals (2nd floor) and DVDs (1st floor, Deaf Media).
+Deaf-related resources tend to be in the HV2300-HV2600 area for books, bound journals, and DVDs.

 The Gallaudet Encyclopedia has articles about interpreting and sign language.
 We have career information about interpreters below for your review.
 The Sage Encyclopedia of Deaf Studies and the Routledge Encyclopedia of Interpreting Studies are available as well.